Electrical and electronic waste (e-waste)

 E-waste Infrastructure Grants Program

-The Department of Water and Environmental Regulation will administer $10 million in grant funding over the next two years through a series of competitive grant rounds.
-The grants will support the ban by funding increased e-waste collection, storage and/or reuse including e-waste processing/recycling.
+The Department of Water and Environmental Regulation (the department) will administer more than $10 million in grant funding from 2023 through a series of competitive grant rounds.

 E-waste in Western Australia